 Objective: Students will understand the differences among scholarly, professional, news and popular sources and will be able to identify the types of information needs best met by each type of source.

-- Interactive, hands-on comparison of sources.
+- Interactive, hands-on (real or virtual) comparison of sources.
 Discussion of when to use each different type of source and instruction on search strategies to quickly find the information needed.

 Entrees 50 to 90 minutes